 At the time of this writing, 1Password costs $2.99/month, billed annually, for a single personal account.
 For families (from any household) of up to five persons, 1Password charges $4.99/month, billed annually.
 The Family plan provides all the features in the Personal plan, plus the ability to share passwords and other information, per-user controls, and recovery options for locked-out family members.

 1Password does not have a free plan, but you can try the service (Personal or Family) for free for 30 days.

-Meanwhile, LastPass does offer a feature-rich free plan.
-It’s free forever, without limitations on the number of passwords you can save or devices you can use.
+Meanwhile, LastPass does offer a feature-rich free plan, but you’ll have to deal with the issues we mentioned above.
+It’s free forever, without limitations on the number of passwords you can save.
 When you sign up, you also get a 30-day free trial for LastPass Premium.

 LastPass Premium gives you extra features like emergency access, more multi-factor authentication methods, and 1GB of encrypted file storage.
 LastPass Premium costs $3/month, billed annually.
 Families of up to 6 members can get the LastPass Families plan, which costs $4/month and provides shared folders and a family management dashboard.